Liberal Party of Honduras: Recent activities

-Following Zelaya's split, the Liberal Party has seen a decline in its support.
-At the 2013 election, liberal candidate Mauricio Villeda got 20.3% of votes, arriving third.
+Following Zelaya's split, the Liberal Party has seen a decline in its support, with Liberty and Refoundation becoming the National Party's main rival.
+At the 2013 election, liberal candidate Mauricio Villeda got 20.3% of votes, finishing third.

-The party further declined in the 2017 election, its candidate Luis Zelaya only obtaining 14.74% and again arriving third.
+The party further declined in the 2017 election; its candidate Luis Zelaya only obtained 14.74% of the vote, and again finished third.
 However, the party maintained its 26 seats in the parliament.
 The Liberal Party denounced the result as fraudulent.

+The party's popularity continued declining into the 2021 election.
+Its nominee for president, Yani Rosenthal, a member of the historically powerful Rosenthal family in Honduras, won only 10% of the vote.
+This was the worst result for the Liberal Party in any election it has participated since its founding in 1891, a sign of growing discontent among the population with the two traditional parties of Honduras.

+For the 2025 election, the party selected Salvador Nasralla as its nominee for president during party primaries.
+Nasralla served as the Liberty and Refoundation candidate in the 2017 elections.